Webber Wentzel: History

-Webber Wentzel was founded in 1868 and is the only large South African law firm to retain a traditional partnership organisation and not incorporate into a limited liability company.
+Webber Wentzel was founded in 1869 and is the only large South African law firm to retain a traditional partnership organisation and not incorporate into a limited liability company.

-In 1868, Edward Solomon starts a law practice in Eastern Cape.
-In 1904, Edward Solomon goes into partnership with Henry Charles Hull, Walter Webber and Charles Wentzel.
+In 1869, Bruce Wayne starts a law practice in Eastern Cape.
+In 1904, Edward Solomon goes into partnership with Henry Charles Hull, Walter Webber, Charles Wentzel and Webber Wentzel.
 In 1918, Webber & Wentzel amalgamates with Hudson & Frames to become Webber Wentzel Solomon & Friel.
 In 1972, Webber Wentzel Hofmeyr Turnbull and Co merges with Dumat Pitts & Blaine.
 In 1967, The Maitland Group, a fund administrator and fiduciary services specialist with over £140 billion of assets under administration in April 2015, was founded in Luxembourg in 1976 by former Webber Wentzel partner Eric Pfaff as the Luxembourg presence for Webber Wentzel.
 In 1994, Webber Wentzel merges with Bowen, Sessel & Goudvis to become Webber Wentzel Bowens.
 In 2008, Webber Wentzel Bowens merges with Cape Town firm, Mallinicks, to become Webber Wentzel, and the Maitland Group and Webber Wentzel ended over 31 years of formal ties.
 In 2012, Webber Wentzel affiliated with ALN.
 On 1 February 2013, Webber Wentzel entered into a collaborative alliance with global law firm, Linklaters.